equalframework/equal-doc/docs/index.md

 Most frameworks require a long time to master and, while learning them, you might find yourself struggling to achieve simple things.

 eQual has been designed to oppose as little constraints as possible to developers.
-While being a fully featured framework that has all you need to do almost anything, taking advantage of the native features or not is entirely up to you.
+While being a solid framework that has all you need to do almost anything, taking advantage of the native features or not is entirely up to you.

-Actually, since you're reading this, you already know everything to start using it.
+Actually, since you're reading this, you probably already know everything needed to start using it.

 So, use it your way.